mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 Given this more full-blown participation option, the IETF has started seeing an increasing number of remote participants.
-This increase can be explained by the ease with which new participants can join a meeting or only attend selected parts of the meeting agenda, and also by a less strongly perceived need to attend every meeting in person, due to either financial reasons or other circumstances.
-In order to better understand these trends, the IETF started requiring registration for remote participation, still without any registration fee applied.
+This increase can be explained by the ease with which new participants can join a meeting or only attend selected parts of the meeting agenda, and also by a less strongly perceived need to attend every meeting in person.
+Financial considerations may also be a factor.
+In order to better understand
+these trends, the IETF started requiring registration for remote participation, still without any registration fee applied.

 With the move to fully online meetings in 2020 and 2021, however, there was no longer a